ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

        "type": "custom"
       }
       ```
-      * **name**: Provide a unique name for your custom tool that will be used to identify it within ELITEA.
+      * **name**: Provide a unique name for your custom toolkit that will be used to identify it within ELITEA.
-      * **description**: Enter a brief description of what your custom tool does or its purpose.
+      * **description**: Enter a brief description of what your custom toolkit does or its purpose.
-      * **settings**: Define an array of settings for your custom tool.
-These settings can include various parameters that your tool will use.
+      * **settings**: Define an array of settings for your custom toolkit.
+These settings can include various parameters that your toolkit will use.
       * **type**: This should be set to "custom" to indicate that it is a custom tool.
-4. Writing the JSON Configuration: Edit the JSON template to match the specifications of your custom tool.
+4. Writing the JSON Configuration: Edit the JSON template to match the specifications of your custom toolkit.
 Ensure that you input valid JSON syntax.
-5. Referencing ELITEA Tools Documentation: For detailed instructions on creating custom tools and understanding the available options, refer to the ELITEA Tools GitHub repository: [Alita Tools GitHub Repository](https://github.com/ProjectAlita/application-tools/tree/main/src/alita_tools).
+5. Referencing ELITEA Tools Documentation: For detailed instructions on creating custom toolkits and understanding the available options, refer to the ELITEA Tools GitHub repository: [Alita Tools GitHub Repository](https://github.com/ProjectAlita/application-tools/tree/main/src/alita_tools).
 This repository contains documentation and examples that can help you build your custom tool.
-6. Once you have configured your custom tool, review the JSON configuration for accuracy.
+6. Once you have configured your custom toolkit, review the JSON configuration for accuracy.
 Click the **arrow** icon next to the **New Custom tool** to complete the setup and move back to the main menu of Agent configuration.

 ![Agent-Custom_Tool](<../img/Agent-Custom_Tool.png>)